pivotal/docs-tap/app-sso/service-operators/tls-scenario-guides.hbs.md

 If you have an existing wild-card TLS certificate in the same `Namespace` where the AuthServer is installed, use the following AppSSO configuration values:

+> **Note** This scenario is exactly the same as when using an existing TLS certificate in the same namespace, but the certificate is a wild-card.

 ```yaml
 ---